vontikov/java-lua/README.md

 Provides the ability to execute [Lua 5.4.3](https://www.lua.org/about.html) scripts from Java.

-The Lua scripts can call registered in a namespace Java functions (see unit tests).
+Lua scripts can call registered in a namespace Java functions:

 ```
     final String script =